Image courtesy of Box Repsol on Flickr

 Closing the valves and preventing the fluid's movement will slow the speed of the extension.

-Opening them and allowing fluid to pass quicker will speed it up that extension.
+Opening them and allowing fluid to pass quicker will speed up the extension.

 These adjustments are so small and precise they can control both the compression rate and the extension to operate exactly how they desire.